replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 * Adds [Rook add-on](https://kurl.sh/docs/add-ons/rook) verison 1.11.6.
 * Adds support for Oracle Linux 8.8.
 * Adds support for rocky9.2.

+### Improvements {#improvements-v2023-05-22-0}
-* Improve Registry Addon logs.
+* Improve logs for Registry Addon

 ### Bug Fixes {#bug-fixes-v2023-05-25-0}
-* Fixes handling of the additional-no-proxy-addresses flag in the installation script's join command output.
-* Fixes duplication of values in the join command when both user-configured additional_no_proxy_addresses and default values are provided.
-* Fixes issue where the additionalNoProxyAddresses value was not properly propagated through the additional_no_proxy_addresses flag in the join command.
+* Fixes issue where the additionalNoProxyAddresses value was not properly propagated through the additional-no-proxy-addresse flag in the outputted commands
-* Fixes handling of the additional-no-proxy-addresses flag when upgrade installs in multi-node for the command outputted to upgrade remote nodes.
-* Fixes handling of the additional-no-proxy-addresses flag when upgrade the kubernetes version on installs in multi-node for the command outputted to upgrade remote nodes.
 * Fixes OpenSSL calls used to configure Rook AddOn by explicitly specifying the digest method in order to support RHEL 9.2.
 * Fixes OpenSSL calls used to configure Registry AddOn by explicitly specifying the digest method in order to support RHEL 9.2.